Merit Financial Group LLC Purchases Shares of 48,070 Marathon Digital Holdings, Inc. (NASDAQ:MARA)

 Merit Financial Group LLC purchased a new stake in Marathon Digital Holdings, Inc. (NASDAQ:MARA – Get Rating) in the 2nd quarter, HoldingsChannel.com reports.
 The fund purchased 48,070 shares of the business services provider’s stock, valued at approximately $257,000.

-In related news, Director Kevin A. Denuccio purchased 5,000 shares of Marathon Digital stock in a transaction dated Tuesday, August 23rd.
-The shares were acquired at an average cost of $13.72 per share, for a total transaction of $68,600.00.
-Following the transaction, the director now directly owns 105,000 shares of the company’s stock, valued at $1,440,600.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-0.60% of the stock is owned by corporate insiders.
+In other news, Director Kevin A. Denuccio acquired 5,000 shares of the firm’s stock in a transaction on Tuesday, August 23rd.
+The shares were purchased at an average cost of $13.72 per share, for a total transaction of $68,600.00.
+Following the transaction, the director now owns 105,000 shares of the company’s stock, valued at $1,440,600.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
+Corporate insiders own 0.60% of the company’s stock.

 Marathon Digital Holdings, Inc operates as a digital asset technology company that mines cryptocurrencies with a focus on the blockchain ecosystem and the generation of digital assets in United States.
 As of December 31, 2021, it had approximately 8,115 bitcoins, which included the 4,794 bitcoins held in the investment fund.